elchericito/prive-docs/getting-started/migrating-to-prive.md

 There is no heavy lift required from the merchant nor are there drops in data.
 Migrations can actually assist in increasing and recovering revenue while also retaining subscribers.
 Due to the automated nature of Recurly Commercemigrations, we can complete the process in a matter of days, dependent on the amount of subscribers.
 The Recurly Commercemigration platform is able to migrate up to 10k subscribers per day.&#x20;

-With Prive, there are only 6 steps required for the merchant to complete from start to finish:
+WithRecurly Commerce, there are only 6 steps required for the merchant to complete from start to finish:

 ## Starting your Migration